Gir National Park - A Complete Travel Guide

 By Rail – Regular trains run from Ahmedabad and Rajkot to Junagadh (65 kilometers from Gir) and Veraval (45 km from Gir).
 After arriving in Junagadh/Veraval, take a taxi or bus to Sasan Gir.
 Trains (meter-gauge line) run daily from Junagadh and Veraval to Sasan Gir station, but their timetables may conflict with your jungle safari schedule.

 By Road – As previously stated, Gir National Park is 60 kilometers from Junagadh and 360 kilometers from Ahmedabad.
 From most locations in Gujarat, you can take a bus or a taxi to get to the Sasan Gir region.
-There are several private and government-owned vehicles that can drop you at the closest access point to the sanctuary.
-Use Google Maps to find the exact location of Sinh Sadan’s entrance.
+Several private and government-owned vehicles can drop you at the closest access point to the sanctuary.
+Use Google Maps to locate the exact entrance to Sinh Sadan.

 What is the best time to visit Gir National Park?

-It can get very hot in April and May, but this is the best time for sighting the Asiatic lions.
+It can be very hot in April and May, but this is the best time to spot Asiatic lions.
 Artificial bodies of water are created throughout the forests to provide animals with easy access to drinking water.
 This makes it easier for visitors to spot the elusive mammals, but the heat (which can reach 45°) can be oppressive.
 It is best to visit Gir National Park between November and March when the weather is cool and pleasant.
 It gets very cold at night in late December and early January.
-Due to the monsoon season, the park is closed from mid-June to mid-October every year.
+Due to the monsoon season, the park is closed from 16th June to 15th October every year.
+The Devaliya Safari Park (Gir Interpretation Zone) is open year-round but closed every Wednesday.

 Wildlife in Gir National Park?

-The Asiatic lion is the main draw of the Gir National Park as it’s the only place in the world where they can be found.
-In addition to these beautiful creatures, visitors to the Sasan Gir can see 2375 different types of fauna.
-The most spectacular and popular species include Indian leopards (over 300), striped hyenas, crocodiles, cobras, reindeer, sambar, jackal, fox, vultures, Indian Mongoose, wild boar, porcupines, Monitor lizards, jungle cats, eagle, owl, and many more rare species.
-Overall, wildlife enthusiasts will have a memorable experience in the densely forested hills, plateaus, and valleys of the Gir Forest
+The Asiatic lion is the main draw of the Gir National Park, as it’s the only place in the world where they can be found.
+In addition to these beautiful creatures, visitors to Sasan Gir can see 2,375 species of fauna.
+The most spectacular and popular species include Indian leopards (over 300), striped hyenas, crocodiles, cobras, reindeer, sambar, jackals, foxes, vultures, Indian Mongooses, wild boar, porcupines, monitor lizards, jungle cats, eagles, owls, and many other rare species.
+Overall, wildlife enthusiasts will have a memorable experience in the densely forested hills, plateaus, and valleys of the Gir Forest.

-How to plan for Jungle Safari in Gir National Park?
+How to plan for a Jungle Safari in Gir National Park?

-Approximate timings of Jeep Safari – The forest is open from Monday to Sunday.
-The duration of the safari is three hours.
-There may be slight variations in safari timings depending on the season.
+Approximate timings for the Jeep Safari: The forest is open Monday to Sunday.
+The safari duration is three hours.
+Safari times may vary slightly by season.

 Winter Evening: 3 pm to 6 pm